sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 Unique string that identifies the message for further references.
 * test - *Boolean* *optional*.
 Indicates whether the message is for test purposes or not.
 False for normal messages.
 * prepared - *String*.
 A timestamp indicating when the message was prepared.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
+* content-language *String* *optional*.
+To indicate all languages used anywhere in the message for localized elements, and thus the languages of the intended audience, using the format defined for the  http Content-Language response header. **The usage of this property is recommended.**
+* lang *String* *optional*.
+To indicate the main language used in the message for localized elements, using the format defined for the  html meta tag lang property.
 * sender - *Object*. *[Sender](#sender)* contains information about the party that is transmitting the message.
 * receiver - *Object* *optional*. *[Receiver](#receiver)* contains information about the party that is receiving the message.
 This can be useful if the WS requires authentication.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional external resources for the header.

 Example: